 This form is not to be used to report a crime, crimes in-progress, or suspected criminal activity.
 If you need to report a crime, or believe you were the victim of a crime, or require police services, please call the Burbank Police non-emergency number, at (818) 238-3000.
 For emergencies, dial 9-1-1.

 This form should be used to report suspected misconduct by a Burbank Police Department employee.
 Complaints regarding the Burbank Police Department policies and procedures, or police response time to a location, should be discussed with the watch commander at 818-238-3130.
 Upon completion of this form, you may submit it online, print and return it in person, or mail a copy to the Burbank Police Department, Professional Standards Bureau, P. O. Box 6459, Burbank, California 91510-6459.
-Keep a copy for your records.
+It is recommended you print and keep a copy for your records.

 Citizen Complaint – An allegation of employee misconduct from any source outside the Department.